 - Fiddle leaf figs are prone to mealy bugs, aphids, mites and scales.
 Check their leaves for any odd growths or holes and check the underside for any small pests.
 If you spot any of these unwelcome critters, wipe them off with a hot-and-soapy cloth or with a mild insecticide.

 - The appearance of brown spots or edges is one of the most common issues your fiddle leaf fig can face.
-Like we mentioned earlier, this discoloring can indicate a few things.
+As mentioned earlier, this discolouring can indicate a few things.
 Brown edges can mean your tree is overwatered, while brown spots can mean it is under-watered.
-Adjust your watering schedule if you notice its soil is overly-dry or overly-moist.
+Adjust your watering schedule if you notice its soil is overly dry or overly moist.